 Marshall-McCallum real estate guide & listings for sale

-About 40% of properties in Marshall-McCallum were built in the 1960s and 1970s, while many of the remaining buildings were constructed in the 1980s and the 1990s.
-Small apartment buildings are the predominant housing type, representing the majority of dwellings in this part of the city, whereas the remainder are mainly single detached homes and townhouses.
-Renters occupy roughly 60% of the units in the neighbourhood and 40% are occupied by owners.
-This part of Abbotsford is primarily composed of one bedroom and two bedroom homes.
+Around 40% of homes in Marshall-McCallum were built between 1960 and 1980, while most of the remaining buildings were constructed in the 1980s and the 1990s.
+In this neighbourhood, many dwellings are small apartment buildings, while single detached homes and townhouses are the main alternatives in the housing stock.
+Renters occupy roughly 60% of the properties in Marshall-McCallum and the remainder are occupied by owners.
+This area offers mainly one bedroom and two bedroom homes.

 It is generally feasible for house buyers in Marshall-McCallum to do groceries by walking.
 Likewise, a restaurant is often just around the corner, and there are also a few cafes in this neighbourhood.
 With regards to education, parents and their children will value the proximity to daycares and schools, which are within walking distance from the majority of homes for sale in Marshall-McCallum.